Q / How do you get to Placencia?

 Q / Are there bugs?

 A / Sandflies (no see’ums) and mosquitoes are sometimes present in the Maya Beach area, but well-maintained beaches do help keep the bugs at bay.
-DEET-based repellents work well to repel mosquitoes and sandflies, and other products like Avon Skin-So-Soft’s Bug Guard are also popular repellents for sandflies.
+DEET-based repellents work very well to repel mosquitoes and sandflies, and other products like Avon Skin-So-Soft’s Bug Guard are also popular repellents for sandflies.
 If you are extremely sensitive to insect stings or bites, you will probably prefer to sleep in an air-conditioned room with the windows closed.
 The Maya Beach Hotel maintains our beach and facilities in ways that control flying insects, but it is a natural, subtropical environment.
 At times there are other insects but they are rarely a nuisance in maintained areas.

 Planning your trip